Entanglement dynamics in $\kappa$-deformed spacetime: Master equation and Scalar field propagator

-We assume the initial density matrix of the atoms-field system as $\rho_{\mathrm{tot}}=\rho(0)\otimes|0\rangle\langle0|$, in which $\rho(0)$ is the initial reduced density matrix of the two-atom system and $|0\rangle$ is the vacuum state of the scalar field.
-It is worth mentioning that we are interested in the time evolution of the two-atom system, thus we trace over the field degrees of freedom, i.e., $\rho(\tau)=\mathrm{Tr}_E[\rho_{t\mathrm{ot}}(\tau)]$.
-Under the Born-Markov approximation~\cite{Breuer2002}, the reduced dynamics of the two-atom system can be described by the Kossakowski-Lindblad form~\cite{Lindblad1,Lindblad2,Benatti1} in the limit of weak coupling
+where $\rho(0)$ is the initial reduced density matrix of the two-atom system, and $|0\rangle$ is the vacuum state of the scalar field.
+We are particularly interested in the evolution time of the two-atom system; thus, we trace over the field degrees of freedom, i.e., $\rho(\tau)=\mathrm{Tr}_E[\rho_{t\mathrm{ot}}(\tau)]$.
+Under the Born-Markov approximation~\cite{Breuer2002}, the reduced dynamics of the two-atom system can be expressed based on the Kossakowski-Lindblad form~\cite{Lindblad1,Lindblad2,Benatti1} in the limit of weak coupling, as follows:

 where the effective Hamiltonian $H_{\mathrm{eff}}$ is

 and the dissipator $\mathcal{D}[\rho(\tau)]$ is